-The Leadership Resource Center (LRC) is open to all students and intended to provide exposure to leadership theory and various leadership resources to aid students in their leadership development.
-In addition to the LRC, Gonzaga offers two academic programs that are geared toward developing future leaders.
+The Payne Center for Leadership Development (PCLD) is open to all students and intended to provide exposure to leadership theory and various leadership resources to aid students in their leadership development.
+In addition to the PCLD, Gonzaga offers two academic programs that are geared toward developing future leaders.
 These two programs are the Comprehensive Leadership Program (CLP), and the Hogan Entrepreneurial Leadership Program.
-Participation in this program is on an application basis, taking place for the Hogan Program during a student's senior year in high school, and during Freshmen year at Gonzaga for the CLP program.
-For more information about these great opportunities, please visit each programs respective website.
+Participation in this program is on an application basis taking place during students' first year at Gonzaga.
+For more information about these great opportunities, please visit each program's respective website.

 The Comprehensive Leadership Program (CLP)

 The Comprehensive Leadership Program fosters the development of men and women who lead for the common good.
 The program offers a unique scholarly environment that provides transformational and reflective student experiences focused on three dimensions: self-awareness, relationship with others, and community action for the common good.
 The program is designed to produce graduates with a deep and holistic understanding of leadership, the meaning of moral character, and an ethic of care and service.

 The program accomplishes their mission and vision through a core set of six courses.
 The courses are developed around a cohort model where a maximum of 40 students each year will be selected to enter the program.
 Courses cover leadership in the context of self-identity, relational leadership, and leadership in action.
 In addition to the required courses, various electives are available which are geared toward a specific area of leadership.
 Students will graduate with a certificate in leadership studies, which will be noted on their transcript and in the graduation program.
 More information about CLP can be found by visiting gonzaga.edu/clp.